Nordic Stone Age: Mesolithic

 In the 7th millennium BCE, the climate in Scandinavia was warming as it transitioned from the former Boreal age to the Atlantic period.
 Reindeer and their hunters had already migrated and inhabited the lands of northern Scandinavia, and forests had established.
 A culture called the Maglemosian culture lived in the areas of Denmark and southern Sweden.
 To the north, in Norway and along the coast of western Sweden, the Fosna-Hensbacka culture was living mostly in changing seasonal camps along the shores and close to the now thriving forests.
 Utilizing fire, boats and stone tools, these Stone Age tribal cultures managed to survive in northern Europe.
 The northern hunter-gatherers followed the herds and the salmon runs, moving south during the winters, moving north again during the summers.
 These early peoples followed cultural traditions similar to those practiced throughout other regions in the far north – areas including modern Finland, Russia, and across the Bering Strait into the northernmost strip of North America (comprising portions of today's Alaska and Canada).

 During the 6th millennium BCE, the climate of Scandinavia was generally warmer and more humid than today and the southern regions were clad in lush temperate broadleaf and mixed forests.
 Large animals like aurochs, wisent, moose and red deer roamed freely in the forests and were game for tribes of what is now called the Kongemose culture.
 Like their predecessors, the Kongemose tribes also hunted marine animals such as seals and fished in the rich shallow waters.
 North of the Kongemose people, lived other hunter-gatherers in most of southern Norway and Sweden, now dubbed the Nøstvet and Lihult cultures, descendants of the Fosna and Hensbacka cultures.
 By the end of the 6th millennium BCE, as the sea levels rose gradually, these northerly tribal cultures continued their way of life, while the Kongemose culture was replaced by the Ertebølle culture, adapting to the climatic changes affecting their low lying southern regions more severely.

 Genetic analysis of human remains has shown that the hunter-gatherers living in the south and north of Scandinavia formed two genetically distinct groups who arrived into Scandinavia in at least two separate waves of migration.
 In the south and south-east, Western Hunter-Gatherers arrived from modern-day Germany and moved northwards.
 In the north and west, Eastern Hunter-Gatherers, related to people from the Upper Volga region in modern-day Russia, settled and moved southwards.
 These people intermixed in Scandinavia and formed a unique group of Scandinavian Hunter-Gatherers.

+From as early as c.
+4400 BC there are rare imports of copper axes into Scandinavian Late Mesolithic communities.